Brendan-McCauley/frosty-filters/README.md

 ### Requirements

-1. **Image Preview**:
+1. **Display a preview of the image**:

-   - Display a preview of the image with the ability to handle loading and error states.
+   - Display a preview of the image
-   - Use the `createImageUrl` utility to generate the image URL.

 2. **Image Controls**:

-   - Allow users to adjust the image dimensions (width and height) with an option to lock the aspect ratio.
+   - Allow users to adjust the image dimensions, apply greyscale and blur effects
-   - Provide controls for applying grayscale and blur effects.

-3. **Real-Time Updates**:

-   - Update the preview in real-time as users adjust the controls.

-4. **Download Functionality**:
+3. **Download Functionality**:

-   - Enable users to download the modified image using the `useLazyDownloadImageQuery` hook.
+   - Enable users to download the modified image

-5. **State Management**:

-   - Use URL-based state management for the editor settings (e.g., dimensions, effects) to allow shareable URLs.
+4. **Shareable links**:

+   - Allow users to share links that maintain the edited image state (dimensions, effects).

-6. **API Query**:
+5. **API Query**:
-   - Implement the `getImageInfo` query in `src/services/picsum/api/endpoints.ts` to fetch metadata for a specific image.
-This query should:
+   - Implement a `getImageInfo` query to fetch metadata for a specific image.
-     - Accept an `imageId` as input.
-     - Fetch the image metadata from the `/id/{imageId}/info` endpoint.
-     - Parse and validate the response using the `ImageSchema` from `zod`.

 ### Helpful Context